benjaminion/upgrading-ethereum-book/src/book.md

 This chapter describes the economic tools the beacon chain uses to incentivise its participants; the cryptography side is covered elsewhere.
 Broadly speaking, the tools available to help us meet these goals are (1) rewards for behaviour that helps the protocol, (2) penalties for behaviour that hinders the protocol, and (3) punishments for behaviour that looks like an attack on the protocol.

-One of the few attractive aspects of Proof of Work is the simplicity of its economic model.
+One of the few attractive aspects of proof of work is the simplicity of its economic model.
 Miners receive block rewards for creating blocks that get included on chain, and receive fees for including transactions in their blocks.
 The block rewards come from newly created coins (issuance), and transaction fees are from previously issued coins.
 There are no explicit in-protocol penalties or punishments.
 Combined with the "heaviest chain" fork choice rule, this simple model has proved to be incredibly robust.
 Ethereum&nbsp;1 added a little complexity with uncle rewards for miners and the EIP-1559 fee burning mechanism, but it remains fundamentally simple and fairly easy to reason about.

-By contrast, the Ethereum&nbsp;2.0 Proof of Stake protocol employs an array of different economic incentives.
+By contrast, the Ethereum&nbsp;2.0 proof of stake protocol employs an array of different economic incentives.
 We will break things down into the following elements over the next sections.

 1. The most fundamental economic component is the [stake](/part2/incentives/staking/) itself.
 2. Within the protocol, the stake is represented in validator [balances](/part2/incentives/balances/), in particular a quantity called the "effective balance" that is the actual measure of the influence a particular validator has on the protocol.